Coughs, colds and flu

 - Giving your child plenty of fluids to drink

-- Giving them an over-the-counter pain reliever such as ibuprofen or paracetamol (check you have the right dose and strength for your child’s age)
+- Giving them an over-the-counter pain reliever (check you have the right dose and strength for your child’s age)

 - Keeping them away from smoke and anyone who smokes